ubinux/dnf/README.md

         i586  noarch  qemux86
 ```
 #### (3) srpm packages
-      If you enable "archiver " in you Yocto buid environment, you can get srpm packages for every OSS you build.
+&emsp;&emsp;If you enable "archiver " in you Yocto buid environment, you can get srpm packages for every OSS you build.
 ```
       $ ls /home/test/workdir/dnf_test/srpm_repo
         bash-4.3.30-r0.src.rpm